 The OGC will determine whether a given set of circumstances obligates Yale and its Employees to preserve Legal Records.
 If the OGC determines that such an obligation exists, it will identify affected Employees; notify affected Employees and provide them with specific instructions on how to meet their obligations; notify ITS and provide instructions regarding its responsibilities; and periodically remind affected Employees of their obligation.
 If the OGC determines that a given set of circumstances does not create an obligation to preserve Legal Records or that an existing obligation has ended, it will instruct affected Employees that they may resume their usual recordkeeping practices.

 When instructed to do so by the OGC, Information Technology Services (ITS) will preserve electronic Legal Records stored on centrally controlled Yale computer systems; gather and preserve electronic Legal Records stored on devices controlled by Employees; and help Employees preserve electronic Legal Records.

-Alleged violations of this Policy by faculty or staff members may be pursued in accordance with the appropriate disciplinary procedures, as outlined in the Faculty Handbook and the Staff Personnel Policies and Practices Manual, and other applicable materials, and discipline may be imposed, up to and including termination.
+Alleged violations of this Policy by faculty or staff members may be pursued in accordance with the appropriate disciplinary procedures, as outlined in the Faculty Handbook and Staff Workplace Policies and other applicable materials, and discipline may be imposed, up to and including termination.
 Staff members who are members of University-recognized bargaining units may be disciplined for violations of this Policy, up to and including termination, in accordance with the relevant disciplinary provisions set forth in the agreements covering their bargaining units.
 Alleged violations of this Policy by students or trainees may be pursued in accordance with the appropriate disciplinary procedures of their schools or programs, and discipline may be imposed, up to and including withdrawal from the University.